Voice Search Optimization: How to Improve Your Visibility in 2026

 • SEMrush Position Tracking: monitor featured snippet opportunities

-• Ahrefs Keywords Explorer: filter on question words and voice search intent
+• Ahrefs Keywords Explorer: filter by question words and voice search intent

 • BrightEdge: voice search analytics and competitive insights